jittakan-dev/jittakan-proj/README.md

 # jittakan-proj
-Freshness, creativity, and simplicity in spaghetti code.
+My blog is about freshness, creativity, and simplicity in spaghetti code.